 The immortal I did X and all I got was this stupid t-shirt.

 It's almost universally disappointing for children to be given clothes for their birthday or for whatever winter holiday they celebrate.
+Children prefer toys, video games, or other items that they can have fun with for hours or days at a time whereas clothes, while giving comfort and style, is too boring to be enjoyed by children.
 There are obviously certain exceptions.

 The winner of Le Tour de France gets a yellow jersey.